-An original play with music, written by Howard Fishman and featuring the songs and letters of the obscure American singer, guitarist and composer Connie Converse (1924-?).
+An original play with music featuring the songs and letters of the obscure American singer, guitarist, and composer Connie Converse (1924-?).

 "The mystery of American composer Connie Converse's disappearance in 1974 is ongoing, and she may be lost forever.
 But her spectacular music has been rescued and elevated to a marvelous level -- first by the music engineer Gene Deitch who recorded her in his kitchen in the 1950s, and very recently by Howard Fishman in a terrific evening in New York.

 These are great songs with unusual diversity, and the sweet and bluesey and classical voices with Fishman bringthem vividly back to us.
 It's a great performance, and it demands more for Connie Converse -- concerts, a Broadway show, a film musical.
 Her music belongs to an America that barely knows it exists.
 It's time for someone to rectify this historical neglect of a remarkable artist of the song."

 - William Kennedy, Pulitzer-prize winning author of Ironweed